Fullmetal Alchemist 3: Kami o Tsugu Shōjo: Story

 Alphonse, Sophie, and Winry turn around after hearing a thump from behind them and run to his side, crying in shock.
 Sophie then after seeing him lying there motionless, decides to use her power to heal him.
 She places her hands over the wound in his chest and a light starts glowing.
 She meets Edward (who is strangely floating upside down) in a beautiful looking place with a sunset on one side and the daylight on the other and converses with him.
 Edward screams her name out before she vanishes, and realizes that he has been healed.

 When he turns, he sees Sophie sitting with a blank and vacant expression, and Winry sobbing uncontrollably by her side.
 He then suddenly realizes that something is wrong.
 Afterwards, Edward and Alphonse meet Führer Bradley at the Headquarters which turns into a fight, where winning or losing will not change the ending.

 Upon losing the battle, Edward is knocked unconscious by Major Alex Louis Armstrong where he and Mustang speak with the Führer, who then enters the HQ and kills Romeo Craigin.
 Winry and the Elric brothers try to speak to Sophie who is vacantly staring out the window not even aware of their existence.
 They leave Valdora in grief and sorrow.

 Mustang and Hawkeye are treated for injuries at the Hospital.
 At the very end, Norn continually meows trying to get Sophie to come back to reality, and just when hope seems lost, Sophie stresses out the words "Norn" and "Ed" with a smile.

 Should the player have given Sophie enough items during the game, a different ending takes place.
 Norn, as in the normal ending, will meow for Sophie, only this time Sophie comes to her senses.
 As Ed, Al, and Winry board the train home, Sophie runs to the station with Norn to try and say goodbye to them, only to see that their train has left.
 In spite of this, Sophie shouts out to the train, thanking them for everything – until it is seen that Ed, Al, and Winry never even got on the train.
 Upon seeing each other, the four friends embrace in happiness.

-Features
+Gameplay

-This game features Tag Battle Mode, unlocking characters such as Roy Mustang, Riza Hawkeye, and Alex Louis Armstrong.
+Fullmetal Alchemist 3: Kami o Tsugu Shōjo features Tag Battle Mode, unlocking characters such as Roy Mustang, Riza Hawkeye, and Alex Louis Armstrong.
 In this mode, players can play alone, or with a partner and defeat all of the opponents to gain a record.